mstksg/inCode/copy/entries/kmeans.md

 1. It helps us ensure that `moveClusters` doesn't change the number of clusters/centroids.
-If it was just `[p a] -> [p a]` we cannot guarantee it does not add or drop clusters.
+If it was just `[p a] -> [p a]` we cannot guarantee that it does not add or drop clusters.
 2. The type system means we don't have to manually pass `int` sizes around.
     For example, in `initialClusters`, we implicitly pass the size around *four times* when we do `MV.replicate` (twice), `modulo`, and `generateM`!
 And, in